kdeldycke/awesome-iam/readme.md

 - [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) - An up to date set of recommendations for developers who are not cryptography engineers.
 There's even a [shorter summary](https://news.ycombinator.com/item?id=16749140) available.

-- [Security Recommendations for Any Device that Depends on Randomly-Generated Numbers](https://www.av8n.com/computer/htm/secure-random.htm) - “The phrase ‘random number generator’ should be parsed as follows: It is a random generator of numbers.
-It is not a generator of random numbers.”

 - [Real World Crypto Symposium](https://rwc.iacr.org) - Aims to bring together cryptography researchers with developers, focusing on uses in real-world environments such as the Internet, the cloud, and embedded devices.

 - [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - “This paper has two major purposes.
 The first is to define some of the terms and concepts behind basic cryptographic methods, and to offer a way to compare the myriad cryptographic schemes in use today.
 The second is to provide some real examples of cryptography in use today.”